supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 {.is-warning}

 Let's have a look at the [annotated screenshot above](/supermemo/sleep-chart/phase-shift-tab.png).
 If the user wakes up at 07:00 (horizontal axis), then:
+- Using the blue line, we can see that their bedtime will occur at around 00:30 (vertical axis).

 .